containerd/stargz-snapshotter/docs/overview.md

 #### CRI-based authentication

-Following configuration enables stargz snapshotter to pull private images on Kubernetes.
+Following configuration (typically located at `/etc/containerd-stargz-grpc/config.toml`) enables stargz snapshotter to pull private images on Kubernetes.
 The snapshotter works as a proxy of CRI Image Service and exposes CRI Image Service API on the snapshotter's unix socket (i.e. `/run/containerd-stargz-grpc/containerd-stargz-grpc.sock`).
 The snapshotter acquires registry creds by scanning requests.